estshorter/tomlex/README.md

 ex2 = "${no_op: 7.0}0" # "7.00": string
 ```
 #### resolvers in the library
-`tomlex/resolver.hpp` provides resolvers: `tomlex::resolvers::decode` and `tomlex::resolvers::env`.
+`tomlex/resolver.hpp` provides two resolvers: `tomlex::resolvers::decode` and `tomlex::resolvers::env`.

-`decode` interprets an returns returns it an argument as a toml value if the argument is string.
+`decode` interprets an argument and returns it as a toml value if the argument is string.
-`env` returns an environment variable.
+`env` returns an specified environment-variable.

 Note that these functions are not registered by default.